Canva vs Crello for Social Media Marketing 2026: Which One Actually Wins?

 Core Features

-Look, Canva wins this one and it's not particularly close.
+Look, Canva wins this category and it isn't particularly close.
 The template volume, AI tools, social scheduling, presentation mode, whiteboard features, and video editor all go deeper than what Crello offers.
-Crello does animations better, full stop — but Canva's overall feature set is just operating in a different league.
+Crello does animations better, full stop — but Canva's overall feature breadth is just operating in a different league.

 Winner: Canva